Genji Monogatari Emaki: Emotional aspects of the characters

 Although the technique of hikime kagibana was used for the drawing of the figure's faces, there was still a great amount of emotion that could be discerned from them.
 One way that the artists showed individual emotions in the figure's faces is through the placement and size of their facial features; such as the thickness of the eyebrows or lips, the angle of the eyebrows or eyes, and the space between the eyes and brows.

 For example, in chapters 37 and 39 the depiction of Lady Kumoi is of a strong-willed young woman who has become prey to overwhelming jealousy.
 This depiction is done by making her eyebrows a bit stronger, tiny pupils that are a little lower, eyes slightly cast down, and her upper lip being just a little thicker.

 Another way that the artists showed emotion in the characters was by the tilt of their faces.
 This was done by making the characters faces look away, or covering their faces by placing them in their hands, almost completely covering them, or showing them looking away.
 The artists also portrayed individual expressions and emotions to the characters by using inanimate elements.
 Some examples that were used throughout the scroll were autumn grasses and raindrops.
 The autumn grasses were used as a symbol of human emotion.
+The illustrations of chapters 36 ("Kashiwagi") and 38 ("Suzumushi") are notable for using architectural composition to convey emotional tension.
+In "Kashiwagi", a scene of betrayal and death, the ominously billowing edges of green and black silk curtains heighten the dramatic tension.
+In "Suzumushi", two men are shown conversing, separated by a slanted roof beam that seems to prevent them from openly acknowledging their true relationship, while the diagonal lines of the tatami mats symbolize the precarious nature of their bond.